isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/kimberley-process-certification-scheme.md

 -   Airway Bill
 -   Copy of Singapore KP Certificate (for export permit applications) or KP Certificate issued by the overseas exporting KP Authority (For import permit applications)

-Note: Singapore Customs can process the permit application only after all the required documents have been submitted.
+**Note:** The permit application will only be processed after all the required documents have been submitted to Singapore Customs.